 Gotthold Ephraim Lessing was a famous playwright and thinker.
-Early in his life, he was a natural religion deist who did not see the need for further revelation.
+Early in his life, he did not see the need for further revelation.
 (See his essay “On the Origin of Revealed Religion.”)
 Later in his life, after dealing with the essays of Reimarus, he was much sympathetic to Christianity.
 (See his essay “The education of the human race,” and read especially paragraphs 58-100.)

 Carl Friedrich Bahrdt (1741-1792), one of Germany’s most notorious deists, was a minister, professor, schoolteacher, and best-selling writer.
-He was a natural religion deist who was often sympathetic to Christianity.
 In English, the best introduction to his ideas is chapter 19 on his confession of faith and chapter 24 on his view of Jesus in Sten Gunnar Flygt, The Notorious Dr. Bahrdt (Nashville: Vanderbilt University Press, 1963).

 Hermann Samuel Reimarus (1694-1768) studied in Holland and England before he became a professor.
-He wrote well-known books that did not preach the disharmony of natural and revealed religion, but after he died, Lessing published some of his private writings that advocated natural religion and were very critical of Christianity.
-A good introduction to his work on natural religion is Dissertation VIII “Of Providence” in The Principal Truths of natural religion defended.
+He wrote well-known books that did not preach the disharmony of natural and revealed religion, but after he died, Lessing published some of his private writings that were very critical of Christianity.
+A good introduction to his work is Dissertation VIII “Of Providence” in The Principal Truths of natural religion defended.
 It is online in Eighteenth Century Collections Online.
 One introduction to his later anti-Christian work is his writings on miracles and prophecy in his Fragments.